 Website: www.alz.org

-The Alzheimer’s Association is a nonprofit group offering information and support services to people with Alzheimer’s disease and their families.
+The Alzheimer’s Association is a nonprofit group offering information and support services to people with Alzheimer’s disease and their caregivers and families.
+The Alzheimer's Association also sponsors research.
 Call or visit their website to find out where to get help in your area.

 Alzheimer’s Foundation of America

 This nonprofit group serves people with Alzheimer’s disease and their caregivers and families.
 Services include a toll-free hotline, publications, and online resources.

 The Eldercare Locator helps families find resources in their community, such as home care, adult day care, and nursing homes.
 Contact them to learn about services in your area.
 The Eldercare Locator is a service of the Administration on Aging.
 It is funded by the Federal Government.